 The right plugins define your Rust server’s identity.
-Rather than one generic list, here are the best plugin categories grouped by the kind of server you’re building — admin essentials, PvE, economy and roleplay — plus how to install them.
+Rather than one generic list, here are the best plugin categories grouped by the kind of server you’re building — admin essentials, PvE, economy and roleplay — with a quick-reference table, plus how to install them.

 Admin & essentials (every server)